s-kyungyong/Kronos/Genome_assembly/README.md

 #### HiFi Reads

-We obtained HiFi reads from Revio as BAM files.
+We obtained about 50X HiFi reads from Revio as BAM files.
 In this step, BAM files are converted into FASTQ format, and reads are filtered to remove potential contaminants.
 ```
 ls -lha m84066_2305*
 -rwxr-xr-x 1 skyungyong ucb  45G Jun 12 20:07 m84066_230503_201048_s2.hifi_reads.default.bam